borbatovs/credit-card-fee-simulator/README.md

-This Credit Card Fee Simulator is a web-based tool designed to help users estimate transaction fees and payouts for credit card sales.
+This credit card fee simulator is a web-based tool designed to help users estimate transaction fees and payouts for credit card sales.
 Built with HTML, CSS, and JavaScript, it provides a user-friendly interface for calculating fees based on different card networks, sale types, and payout schedules.

 ## Features
 - Select credit card network (Visa, Mastercard or Elo)